PrestaShop/prestashop.github.io/content/news/posts/2025/PSDevCon2024testingandanalyzingmodulesautomatically.md

 /tests/phpstan-v9.sh

-This is necessary to enable the use of the registry prestaedit/prestashop instead of prestashop/prestashop, as the Docker image for PrestaShop 9 will only be available upon its official release.
+This is necessary to enable the prestaedit/prestashop registry use instead of prestashop/prestashop, as the Docker image for PrestaShop 9 will only be available upon its official release.

 Furthermore, the PhpStan version utilized is different, as it is compatible with PHP 8.1, among others.